IET-OU/student-themework-2012/README.md

 # student-themework-2012

 ## Overview
-This package contains the current Student Theme and aims to help us build an efficient workflow for bridging theme design and theme implementation.
+This package contains the current [http://www2-acct.open.ac.uk/students/style-guide](Student Theme) and aims to help us build an efficient workflow for bridging theme design and theme implementation.

 ## Usage
 All of the theme files should be put inside the 'public' folder of this package.
 Inside this folder you may create whatever folder structure you wish.